rdaniels4th/rdaniels4th/README.md

 * ✉️  You can contact me at [rdaniels4th@gmail.com](mailto:rdaniels4th@gmail.com)
 * 🧠  I'm learning Enhancing my software engineering skills, particularly around a new framework that's geared towards data science applications.
 * 🤝  I'm open to collaborating on Innovative ML/AI projects, as well as other data-intensive applications that can benefit from my expertise.
 * ⚡  Beyond my professional endeavors, I am deeply passionate about chess and volunteer at the Boys & Girls Clubs of America.
-My days at Woodberry Forest School saw me as the Varsity Cross Country Captain, igniting a lasting passion for distance running.
+My days at Woodberry Forest School saw me as a Cross Country runner, igniting a lasting passion for distance running.
 I've also immersed myself in drumming, particularly enjoying the improvisational beats of Rock & Blues.

 <a href="https://www.twitter.com/rdaniels4th" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/rdaniels4th?logo=twitter&style=for-the-badge&color=22c55e&labelColor=27272a"